 Apparently this overlook is also one of the best places to watch the sunset.
-We watches it at the Needles overlook.
-However this overlook looks like a perfect sunset photo destination!
+We witnessed it at the Needles overlook.
+However, this overlook looks like a perfect sunset photo destination!
 Next time we will give it a try.

 In conclusion, if you are in the vicinity of the city of Moab, you have to visit both the Arches and the Canyonlands National Parks.
 Both offer unique and breathtaking views that are unmatched anywhere in the United States.
 We truly enjoyed our visit and we are already looking forward to booking the next.